Kenji Tomiki (1900-1979) was a Japanese Aikido and judo teacher and founded Aikido Shodokan, which is often referred to as Tomiki Aikido.

 After graduation he became ill and took three and a half years to recover.

 In 1924 he entered the Political Economics Department at Waseda University.
 This was the golden age of the Waseda Judo Club and he was famous for his brilliant judo skills.
-He was the secretary of the Student Judo Association in Tokyo and had the pleasure of meeting Jigoro Kano of Kodokan who greatly influenced him.
+He was the secretary of the Student Judo Association in Tokyo and met Jigoro Kano of Kodokan who greatly influenced him.

 He had begun his lifelong aikido training.
 In 1929, Kenji Tomiki represented Miyagi Prefecture in the first judo tournament held in front of the Emperor - this tournament became the All Japan Tournament the following year.